 The Victorian Bar seeks to assist Indigenous lawyers who wish to come to the Bar by waiving the Bar Readers’ Course fee for Indigenous Readers.

 General information about becoming a barrister and the Bar Readers’ Course is available here.
-To enquire about coming to the Bar, contact Nina Massara, Co-ordinator, Bar Readers' Course or Anne Sheehan Chair of the IJC.
+To enquire about coming to the Bar, contact Michelle James, Education Manager, or Anne Sheehan and Timothy Goodwin, Co-Chairs of the IJC.

 The Victorian Bar conducts a clerkship program for Indigenous law students on an annual basis each February/March (depending on student availability).
-The six students selected for this program obtain a total of three weeks’ paid work experience at the Bar, the Supreme Court of Victoria and the Federal Court of Australia and the County Court of Victoria.
+The six students selected for this program obtain a total of three weeks’ paid work experience at the Bar, the Supreme Court of Victoria the Federal Court of Australia and the County Court of Victoria.

-To apply, complete the Indigenous Law Students’ Clerkship Application Form.
+To apply, complete the Indigenous Law Student's Clerkship Program Application Form.

-The Victorian Bar organises a legal mentoring program that is open to Indigenous law students or graduates.
-Each participant is linked up with a barrister and a Judge (Supreme Court, Federal Court or County Court) to facilitate long term career assistance.
+The Victorian Bar runs a legal mentoring program that is open to Indigenous law students or graduates.
+Each participant is connected with a barrister and a Judge (Supreme Court, Federal Court or County Court) to facilitate long term career assistance.